Irennnne/awesome-cuhk-cheatsheet/README.md

 # 📚 Awesome CUHK Cheatsheet

-Surviving at The Chinese University of Hong Kong is no easy task 🫥. 爛 grades are practically inevitable 💔.
+Surviving at The Chinese University of Hong Kong is no easy task :skull:. 爛 grades are practically inevitable 💔.
 This repo collects useful exam cheatsheets to help students with their revision.
 Hope you find them helpful!

 ## 🚦 Current Status